TimCliff/condenser/CONTRIBUTING.md

 ## Bug Reports

 If there is an existing feature that is not working correctly, or a glitch in the website that is impacting user behaviour - please open an issue to report variance.
 Include as much relevant information as you can, including screen shots and steps to reproduce the issue.
+Please do a keyword search to see if an issue already exists before creating a new issue.

-## Technical Support and Login Issues
+## Technical Support and Signup/Login Issues

-If you are having trouble using the website but it is not an error with the website (this includes login issues), do **not** open a GitHub issue.
+If you are having trouble using the website but it is not an error with the website (this includes signup/login issues), do **not** open a GitHub issue.
 Please request help from the users in the [steemit.chat help](https://steemit.chat/channel/help) channel.

 ## Enhancement Suggestions